scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 WebSockets |---| the caveat being that these can be intimidating to set up, especially in Python.

 We have implemented a simple interface for doing so that we informally call *message flow*.
-It adds WebSocket support to any Python WSGI WSGI server (Flask, Django[^#channels], Pylons, etc.), and allows scaling up as demand increases.
+It adds WebSocket support to any Python WSGI server (Flask, Django, Pylons, etc.), and allows scaling up as demand increases.

-A detailed writup of *message flow* can be found on the Cesium blog at
+A detailed writup of *message flow* can be found on the Cesium blog at <INSERT URL>.
+It allows us to implement trivially modern data flow models such as `Flux
-<INSERT URL>.
-It allows us to implement trivially modern data flow
+<https://facebook.github.io/flux/>`_, where information always flows in one direction:
-models such as `Flux <https://facebook.github.io/flux/>`_, where information always flows in one direction: from front end to bac kend via API calls, and from back end to front end via WebSocket communication.
+from front end to back end via API calls, and from back end to front end via WebSocket communication.

 .. [^channels] At PyCon2016, Andrew Godwin presented a similar